ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. In case of Exceptions, system triggers relevant error messages.
 #### (ii) Delete

-On receiving a request to delete a Gender Type with the input parameters (code),  the system updates the is_deleted flag to true in the Gender Type Database against the code received as per the below steps
+On receiving a request to delete a Gender Type with the input parameters (code),  the system updates the is_deleted flag to true in the Gender Type Database against the code received as per the below steps:
 1. Validates if all required input parameters have been received as listed below for each specific request
    * code - int - Mandatory
 2. Delete all records for the code received